oliverphilcox/RascalC/docs/usage/pre-processing.rst

 Coordinate Conversion
 ----------------------
-This converts a set of input particles (either random particle or galaxy positions) in the form {RA,Dec,redshift,w} to the Cartesian form {x,y,z,w} (for weights w), given some cosmological parameters (using a WCDM coordinate converter by Daniel Eisenstein).
+This converts a set of input particles (either random particle or galaxy positions) in the form {RA,Dec,redshift,weight} to the Cartesian form {x,y,z,weight}, given some cosmological parameters (using a WCDM coordinate converter by Daniel Eisenstein).
 The output coordinates are in comoving Mpc/h units, and are saved as an ASCII file for later use.

 **Usage**::